Do Not Watch [Infinite]

 The monster's back was clear.
 If it suddenly lunged, Mo Bai could still retreat.

+She decided to hit it a few more times just to be sure.
 Thankfully, it stayed still.
-She hit it a few more times just to be sure.

 When there was no response at all, she finally exhaled.